@some_function (1)

 |

-If a sum is specified, the total number of characters belonging to any of the specified types is returned.
-Argument 2 specifies the string to be inspected.
-For example, to determine whether the cell specified by
+If a sum is specified, returns the total number of characters that belong to any of the selected character types.
+The 2nd argument specifies the string to be checked.
+For example, to check that the cell specified by

 |